 10) Build a snow fort!
 Cost: free!
 Check out Chris's tips for making your snow fort safe.

 11) Taffy Lane: there's no website for this, but here is Taffy Lane on Google Maps.
 This is a street in Orleans that goes light-crazy every year, and people drive from all over to catch a glimpse.
 It's bright and fun, and the kids love it!
+(Expert tip: park your car at the Orleans United Church and walk the block…much more fun than sitting in a car!!)
 Cost: FREE!

 13) Santa Claus Parades: here is Kids in the Capital's roundup of parades around town.
 Because we're in the East end, we love attending Parade of Lights here in Orleans.
 Cost: a donation to the firefighters association if you wish to make one.

 15) Almonte's Light up the Night: You might know how much we love Almonte here at Kids in the Capital.
 I lust about moving out there!
 This is a fantastic night, hosted by none other than Wayne Rostad!
 Cost: free!